Jubatian/rrpge-spec/specs/kcall.rst

 - F.name: kc_net_setavail
 - Cycles: 400
 - Host:   Required.
-- N/S:    This function may be ignored (apart from altering the ROPD).
+- N/S:    This function may be ignored (apart from altering the app. state).
 - Param1: 0: Not available, Nonzero: Available.

 Indicates whether the user should be available for other users running the